Moze-Code/and102-lab4-starter/README.md

 Submitted by: **Omoze Oyarebu**

-**ArticleSearch** is an android app that lets users see articles from the new york times.
+**ArticleSearch 2** is an android app that lets users see articles from the new york times.

 Time spent: **2** hours spent in total